 - The dumbbells allow you to move external weight that is separate from your body.

-This allows you to perform weighted calisthenics.
-Making key exercises like push-ups, pull-ups, dips, and squats more challenging.
+This allows you to perform weighted calisthenics and make key exercises like push-ups, pull-ups, dips, and squats more challenging.

 - You can add 5, 10, 15, 20, or more lbs to each exercise, providing just the right amount of challenge necessary for your skill level.

 I have even used the

-Here is Brittany wearing the vest we have – it is a plate loaded weight vest (learn more about it here).
+Here is Brittany wearing the weighted vest we have – it is a plate loaded weight vest (learn more about it here).

 Pros of a

-- Weight vests provide an extremely easy way to progressively overload calisthenics exercises.
+- Weight vests provide an extremely easy way to progressively overload bodyweight exercises.

 - You can add anywhere from 2.5 to 100 lb weight increments making it the best weighted calisthenic equipment you can buy.

 - If you have a smaller frame, it may be uncomfortable

 - If you do any dynamic exercise (such as burpees or box jumps) it can flop around a bit.